MCP/Guide

 Usage Ideas

-• Stream startup routine: Tell your AI "set my title to [X], game to [Y], start trivia with the general knowledge pack, and create a prediction: will I hit Diamond today?"
-One message, four actions.
+- Stream startup routine: Tell your AI “set my title to [X], game to [Y], and create a prediction: will I hit Diamond today?”
+One message, three actions.